jan-polivka/alas-for-the-javascript/README.md

 Runs on Python 3 and JavaScript+HTML

-Key library for Python is Flask
+Key library for Python is Flask, which also means that I am using the virtual environment that you find more about in the their quickstart.
+Let me know, how this goes.

+Don't forget to change the IP address in the bat file.
+This can be found in ipconfig in cmd.exe.

 The guiding star for this project is ease of play but I suspect you're better off using a paper sheet